ARCAFF/ARCCnet/docs/reports/arcnet-dataset-mag.md

 Datasets that combine observations from multiple observatories allow us to understand dynamics across solar cycles and play a cruicial role in increasing the number of available samples for training machine learning models.
 However, while improvements to instrumentation can fuel scientific advancements, for studies over the typical observatory lifespan, the varying spatial resolutions, cadences, and systematics (to name a few) make their direct comparisons challenging.

-The expansion of the SHARP series {cite:p}`Bobra2014` to SoHO/MDI (SMARPs; {cite:t}`Bobra2021`) has tried to negate this with a tuned detection algorithm to provide similar active region cutouts (and associated parameters) across two solar cycles.
+The expansion of the SHARP series {cite:p}`Bobra2014` to SoHO/MDI (SMARPs; {cite:t}`Bobra2021`) (see {ref}`sec:cutouts`) has tried to negate this with a tuned detection algorithm to provide similar active region cutouts (and associated parameters) across two solar cycles.
 Other authors have incorporated advancements in the state-of-the-art for image translation to cross-calibrate data, however, out-of-the-box, these models generally prefer perceptual similarity.
 Importantly, progress has been made towards physically-driven approaches for instrument cross-calibration/super-resolution (e.g. Munoz-Jaramillo et al 2023 (in revision)) that takes into account knowledge of the underlying physics.

 Initially as part of `arccnet`, we will utilise each instrument as a separate source, before expanding to cross-calibration techniques that homogenise the data.
 Examples of co-temporal data (for {glue}`obs_date`) are shown below with SunPy map objects in Figure {numref}`fig:mag_cotemporal`.